davidbiol/Gustavia-santanderiensis-data/README.md

 print(sub)
 #4 subpopulations
 ```
 First, the radius is calculated in order to estabilsh the distance between subpopulations.
-After that, the number of subpopulations are estimated, giving **four subpopulations**
+After that, the number of subpopulations are estimated, giving **four subpopulations**.

 ### Fragmentation
 ```